how-to-become-a-data-scientist-from-scratch

 Focus: Probability, distributions, hypothesis testing, linear algebra basics.

-Quick links: What is Data Analytics
+Quick link: What is Data Analytics

 2️⃣ Programming & Tools β€” Python, SQL, Pandas